Shogun Season 2: Is it happening?

 Marks added that if second season were to happen, it would already be up-and-running, stating Shogun is not like a “normal TV series, where if we were in a situation like this promoting it, we wouldn’t just be in the writers room already, we’d be on set shooting Season 2 by now.”

-James Clavell wrote many more books, set before and after the events of Shogun, any one of which could be adapted into a series.
-While even though major characters like Lady Mariko and Kashigi Yabushige didn’t survive this season, the twin leads of John Blackthorne and Lord Toranga very much did.
+James Clavell actually wrote many more books, set before and after the events of Shogun, any one of which could be adapted into a series.
+Even though major characters like Lady Mariko and Kashigi Yabushige didn’t survive this season, the twin leads of John Blackthorne and Lord Toranga very much did, so their story could continue.

 Related Topics